JCPedroza/algorithms-and-data-structures-js/README.md

 ## Contributing

 Have a new interesting solution?
-Found a bug or a mistake in the notes?
-Pull requests are always welcome!
+Found a bug, mistake, typo, or similar?
+Pull requests are very welcome!

 [![contributors][25]][26] [![commit activity][27]][28] [![issues][29]][30]
 [![issues closed][31]][32] [![issues pr][33]][34] [![issues pr closed][35]][36]